-Term Code Module CATS List Torm 1 PH210 Logic II: Metatheory 15 List B lerm 1 PH373 The Philosophy of Time 15 List B Terms 1 & 2 PH201 History of Modern Philosophy 30 List B To me 2 PH251 Metaphysics 15 List B PH340 Logic III: Incompleteness and Undecidability 15 List B
+Term Code Module CATS List

+Term 1 PH210 Logic II: Metatheory 15 List B

+Terms 1 & 2 PH201 History of Modern Philosophy 30 List B

+Term 2 PH342 Philosophy of Maths 15 List B

 Warwick Business School

 Students intending to transfer at the end of the second year to the joint degree Mathematics and Business Studies run by the Warwick Business School should note at the end of the second year students must get at least 50% in any IB coded module, gain an overall honours mark (40% Seymour) and be interviewed by WBS.
 See the information for all WBS modules.